Uehwan/Uehwan.github.io/_posts/2024-01-29-open-positions-eng.md

 ---

 ## Internship
 We recruit interns every semester and vacation, and intership is operated on a quarterly basis (January-February/March-June/July-August/September-December).
 We recommend a minimum of 6 months.
 In addition, our laboratory expects similar research outcomes for internship, graduation research, and G-SURF (you can combine internship and graduation research).
-If you are interested in our intern program, apply no later than two weeks before the beginning of each quarter.
+If you are interested in our intern program, apply no later than one week before the beginning of each quarter: 📄[apply](https://forms.gle/odUNiwHT1ak7KorV8){:target="\_blank"}.
 When applying, include transcripts and description of yourself.
 For reference, the following intern researchers are recruited with priority.

 - Students who want to explore new fields with intellectual curiosity
 - Students who grow steadily by setting challenging goals